by KD Miller

 The children have a surprise waiting for them on Christmas morning.(Theodore's POV - 1904)

 Yesterday evening, the robe hid Theodore’s expanding chest, but he knew he wouldn’t be wearing it to Mr. Woodrow’s home.
-He honestly didn’t know what to do tomorrow morning when they woke, and dressed for their new home.
+He honestly didn’t know what to do tomorrow morning when they woke up and dressed for their new home.
 It wouldn’t take long for Catrina’s brothers to realize he was actually a girl.

 Would they send him back to New York?
 Impossible.
 They came from a boy’s orphanage.
 What would Catrina say?
-Would she be upset that she’d been lied to the entire time?
+Would she be upset that she had been lied to the entire time?
 Would Jasper and Clinton turn the four of them back on the streets upon learning they lied to their sister?
 A piercing pain stabbed Theodore in the stomach, and he tasted bile.
 It was best to continue being a boy until he was caught.

-Maneuvering away from Francis, Theodore stumbled from the bed, and walked into the bathroom where he found their party clothes ironed, and neatly folded on the vanity sofa waiting for them.
+Maneuvering away from Francis, Theodore stumbled from the bed and walked into the bathroom where he found their party clothes ironed, and neatly folded on the vanity sofa waiting for them.
 Underneath, their boots stood at attention, shined to perfection.
 A note in Catrina’s elegant handwriting had been pinned to Theodore’s shirt:

 “When the four of you are ready, come down for breakfast.
 Don’t put on your tuxedos yet.”

-With another groan, Theodore turned the taps on the bathtub, removed his pajamas, inspected them for anything unusual, and took a short bath, relishing in the fact that this would be the last time for two years that he would be allowed in this tub.
+With another groan, Theodore turned the taps on the bathtub, removed his pajamas, inspected them for anything unusual, and took a short bath, relishing the fact that this would be the last time for two years that he would be allowed in this tub.
 By, then he would be living back in the Mueller household, but it wouldn’t happen.
 His secret would be revealed, and quite soon.

 A short time later, the four of them gathered on top of the main staircase.
 Each of them wore a clean pair of pajamas with matching robes and slippers.
 They usually took the backstairs to the kitchen, but not today.
 This would be their last time to walk into the kitchen, and they wanted to remember it.